-NOTE: With respect to final decisions on middle distillates, the final decision of the State Office may be emergied to the Region X Office of the US DOE of the State Office may be appealed to the Region X Office of the US DOE.
-(8) Authorizing Document: The State Office shall issue to an
+NOTE: With respect to final decisions on middle distillates, the final decision of the State Office may be appealed to the Region X Office of the US DOE.

 (8) Authorizing Document: The State Office shall issue to an applicant granted an assignment an authorizing document, and shall provide a copy to the designated state representative of the assigned prime supplier and to the designated distributor, jobber or reseller, if any.
 The authorizing document is effective upon issuance, and represents a call on the prime supplier's set-aside volumes for the month of issuance, irrespective of the fact that delivery of the product subject to the authorizing document cannot be made until the following month.
 An order shall be issued by the State Office for all applications unless the application is withdrawn by the applicant or unless the applicant fails to complete the application as required by section (5) of this rule.
 If not presented to either the prime supplier or its designated local distributor within ten days of issuance, the document expires.